RESTHeart with FerretDB: a tutorial

 Introduction

 This tutorial introduces FerretDB, an open-source alternative to MongoDB built on PostgreSQL.
-Utilizing FerretDB in conjunction with RESTHeart, a powerful API server for MongoDB, this guide demonstrates how to set up the FerretDB stack using Docker and interact with it using RESTHeart's REST API.
+It demonstrates how to set up the FerretDB stack using Docker and interact with it using RESTHeart, a powerful API server for MongoDB.

-The tutorial covers creating databases, populating collections, querying and updating documents, providing an efficient and compatible MongoDB-like experience while leveraging the benefits of PostgreSQL for storage and management.
+The guide covers creating databases, populating collections, querying, and updating documents.
+It provides an efficient and compatible MongoDB-like experience while leveraging the benefits of PostgreSQL for storage and management.

 RESTHeart's Main Features